-The DCH should keep track of the number of certification forms each doctor signs.
-If it is determined that certain doctors are collecting money for routinely signing the forms, those doctors should be disqualified from participation in the Michigan Medical Marijuana Program.
-It is beyond question that one doctor treating 100, 500, or 1,000 terminally ill patients, with a 10-minute examination, has not been acting pursuant to bona fide physician-patient relationships.
-A revolving-door, rubber-stamp, assembly-line certification process does not constitute activity "in the course of a bona fide physician-patient relationship," especially where the doctor fails to set any medical boundaries for his or her patients and fails to monitor the patient's progress on a regular basis.
+20 The DCH should keep track of the number of certification forms each doctor signs.
+If it is determined that certain doctors are collecting money for routinely signing the forms, those doctors should be disqualified from participation in the Michigan medical marihuana program.
+It is beyond question that one doctor treating 100, 500, or 1,000 terminally ill patients in the course of 10-minute examinations has not been acting pursuant to bona fide physician-patient relationships.
+A revolving-door, rubber-stamp, assembly-line certification process does not constitute activity "in the course of a bona fide physician-patient relationship," especially when the doctor fails to set any medical boundaries for his or her patients and fails to monitor the patient's progress on a regular basis.